RealTeeCee/DataStructureAndAlgorithm/English/Homework/Homework10_Present_Perfect.md

 7. Have you read this book before?
 - No, I have read this book before.

-8.Has she run a marathon before
+8. Has she run a marathon before
 - Yes, she has run a marathon before.

 9. Have you seen the latest episode of the series yet?